chidubemokeke/PooltogetherSubgraphv3/entities.md

 # Entities

-## Entities for the PoolTogether Subgraph are listed below
+## Entities for the PoolTogether Subgraph are all listed below